byminji/SLTtrack/assets/tutorial_pysot.md

 ## Data Preparation
 If you want to train the baseline SiamRPN++ or SiamAttn by yourself, you should follow the guideline in [PySOT tutorial](https://github.com/STVIR/pysot/blob/master/TRAIN.md) to pre-process the datasets (cropping the original videos to make patches).

-If you want to do SLT only, downloading the dataset and specifying the path in your code is sufficient.
+If you want to do SLT only, it is sufficient to download the dataset and specify the local path in your code.

 ## Training